 Fodor's Expert Review Château de Losse

 There are more grandiose castles in France, but few can offer a more intimate a look at how 16th-century nobles lived than the Château de Losse.
 Built in 1576 on the site of the family's original 11th-century stronghold, the graceful Renaissance-style structure retains the furnishings, artwork, and other authentic trappings of daily life during the Wars of Religion.
-The beautiful wooded grounds and formal gardens overlooking the Vézère River make for a lovely stroll, and a charming café with a grassy terrace is the perfect place for a gourmet lunch.
-Although tours of the interior are offered in French only, a detailed text in English is provided.
+The beautiful wooded grounds and extraordinary gardens—winner of the Institute de France's Art of the Garden award—overlooking the Vézère River make for a lovely stroll, and a charming café with a grassy terrace is the perfect place for a gourmet lunch.
+Although tours of the interior are offered only in French, a detailed text and audio guide in English is provided.